 Take about 5-10 seconds per implant to make sure you are getting all the surfaces.
 This time allows the water to flush away bacteria, food debris and plaque.

-You can find the link to the plaque seeker tip on my implant resource pageOpens in a new tab. if you are interested in purchasing them, or you can click the image below.
+You can find the link to the plaque seeker tip on my implant resource page if you are interested in purchasing them, or you can click the image below.

 How to clean dental implants with expanding floss